openfoodfacts/robotoff/doc/how-to-guides/robotoff-for-3rd-party-apps.md

 ## Rationale

-Robotoff questions help increase food transparency and simplify obtaining the Nutri-Score by enabling categorization of products (and more)
+Robotoff questions help increase food transparency and simplify obtaining the Nutri-Score by enabling categorization of products (and more).

 ## How to Implement